tryoxiss/atkinson-hyperlegible-pro/README.md

 ## Contribute

-Help us extend Atkinson Hyperlegible Pro to other languages, before you commit let me know the changes that you wish to add.
-Visit the [issues](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues) page and the [project](https://github.com/jacobxperez/atkinson-hyperlegible-pro/projects?query=is%3Aopen) page to get started.
+Help us improve Atkinson Hyperlegible Pro for everyone, any contribution or feedback is welcome.
+Before you commit let me know by submitting an [issue](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues) or a [pull-request](https://github.com/jacobxperez/atkinson-hyperlegible-pro/pulls).
+There might be a cupule of [projects](https://github.com/jacobxperez/atkinson-hyperlegible-pro/projects?query=is%3Aopen) that need your help.
 I am currently working on adding more glyphs to cover the unicode block of “[latin extended additional](https://www.compart.com/en/unicode/block/U+1E00)” this will also include new diacritic and marks.
-Any contribution or feedback is welcome.

 ## License